The complete UPSC eligibility criteria for the IAS exam is explained in detail in this article.

 The IAS Eligibility states that in the case of ECOs/SSCOs who have completed an initial period of assignment of 5 years Military Service as on 1st August 2023 get five years of age relaxation, provided whose assignment has been extended beyond five years and in whose case the Ministry of Defense issues a certificate that they can apply for civil employment and that they will be released on three months’ notice on selection from the date of receipt of offer of appointment.

 - Minimum qualification for UPSC exam: The candidate must hold a degree from Government recognized Universities or possess an equivalent qualification.

 - Candidates who are in their final year or awaiting results are also eligible to appear for UPSC preliminary Examination.
 All such candidates who are eligible to appear for IAS exams must produce proof of having passed the said examination along with the application for the main IAS examination.

 - Candidates having professional and technical qualifications recognized by the Government as equivalent to professional and technical degrees.

-- Medical students who have passed final year of MBBS, but are yet to complete their internship also have eligibility for IAS.
+- Medical students who have passed the final year of MBBS, but are yet to complete their internship also have eligibility for IAS.
 Although, along with the Main Examination application, a certificate of course completion (including internship) from the concerned authority of the University/Institution has to be submitted.

 For IAS and IPS: